When I first started handing out my business cards, I found that people would look at them, smile, and say, “So, what do you do?”

 1. Phone number.
 (Be consistent with how you write your phone number both online and off.
 For example: (202) 000-0000 or 202-000-0000.
 Choose one format and stick with it.)

 2. Email address.
 (You may notice that my email address is not on my card.
-A phone call is my preference because I get so many emails I can’t keep up.
+I prefer a phone call because I get so many emails that I can’t keep up.
 If you are not good with email, please don’t tell people to email you.
 Only use the best way to reach you on your card.)

 3. Website address.
 (It is no longer necessary to use www.
-This just takes up space on your business cards usually meaning you’ll have to make your font smaller — and you don’t want people to have to squint when they read your card, Right?
+This takes up space on your business cards, meaning you may need to make your font smaller, and you don’t want people to have to squint when they read your card, right?
 Use, for example, yourwebsite.com only.)

-It doesn’t matter what order you put this information in on your business cards but make sure you put the most important information on the front.
+It doesn’t matter what order you put this information on your business cards, but make sure you put the most important information on the front.
 That means your name, company name, phone number (or email address if that is your preference), and website address.

-Since I took the time to re-brand and lay out my business card like this, people don’t look at me cross-eyed like ‘So, what do you again?’
+Since I took the time to rebrand and lay out my business card like this, people don’t look at me cross-eyed and say, ‘So, what do you again?’

 BONUS

-I got someone on Fiverr to design my business cards.
-When the Fiverr designer was done, I uploaded and ordered my cards on Vistaprint.
+I hired a Fiverr designer to design my business cards.
+When the designer was done, I uploaded and ordered my cards on Vistaprint.

 For those of you who do not know, Fiverr is the world’s largest marketplace for graphic design services for $5 and up.
 Vistaprint creates digital marketing products for small businesses.
 They’ve been around since 1999.

-Whether you use Fiverr or your own graphic designer, be sure you use someone who designs cards specifically for Vistaprint, so all you have to do is upload your cards without having to crop them or anything.
+Whether you use Fiverr or your own graphic designer, be sure you use someone who designs cards specifically for Vistaprint.
+This way, you can upload your cards without cropping them or anything.
 Your job should be to upload them and order them only.

 If you prefer to watch a video tutorial on how to create business cards, click here >>